-You should be careful if you will decide to swim near the hills because there are no lifeguards in this beach.
+You should be careful if you will decide to swim near the hills because there are no lifeguards on this beach.

-Take some snacks with you because there are only several beach vendors, who sells thing for extremely high price.
+Take some snacks with you because there are only several beach vendors, who sell things for extremely high prices.

 If you will be lucky, on the way to this beach you can see farmers harvesting tobacco leaves.

-Even if it’s not my favorite place (because it’s too crowded) but it’s strategical good place to stay couple of days and explore South part of Lombok beaches (and not only).
-There are many places to stay, to eat, order some extra activities or trips to other parts of Lombok, as well make laundry if you are on the long trip.
+Even if it’s not my favorite place (because it’s too crowded) but it’s a strategical good place to stay a couple of days and explore the South part of Lombok beaches (and not only).
+There are many places to stay, to eat, order some extra activities or trips to other parts of Lombok, as well as make laundry if you are on a long trip.

 HOW TO GET TO KUTA BEACH:

-Kuta beach located ~50 km from Mataram (~1 hour drive).
-If you are in Bali or in one of the Gili’s island, many tour operators suggest the trips to Kuta Lombok from there.
+Kuta beach located ~50 km from Mataram (~1-hour drive).
+If you are in Bali or in one of the Gili’s island, many tour operators suggest trips to Kuta Lombok from there.

 Bargue the price before renting snorkeling equipment.

-There are many places to stay, depends on your budged and wishes.
+There are many places to stay, depends on your budget and wishes.

 We stayed in Seger Reef homestay.
-It’s located in front of the beach, has hot water, WI-FI (in lobby) and it’s safe place.
+It’s located in front of the beach, has hot water, WI-FI (in the lobby) and it’s a safe to place.